CDCgov/covid19-forecast-hub/README.md

 # COVID-19 Forecast Hub
 This repository is designed to collect forecast data for the COVID-19 Forecast Hub run by the US CDC.
-The project collects forecast for the weekly new hospitalizations due to COVID-19.
+The project collects forecast for two datasets:

+   1. weekly new hospitalizations due to COVID-19, and
+   2. weekly incident percentage of emergency department visits due to COVID-19 (optional, beginning June 18, 2025).

 If you are interested in using these data for additional research or publications, please contact [covidhub@cdc.gov](mailto:covidhub@cdc.gov) for information regarding attribution of the source forecasts.

 ## Nowcasts and Forecasts of Confirmed Covid 19 Hospitalizations
 During the submission period, participating teams will be invited to submit national- and jurisdiction-specific (all 50 states, Washington DC, and Puerto Rico) probabilistic nowcasts and forecasts of the weekly number of confirmed COVID-19 hospital admissions during the preceding [epidemiological week ("epiweek")](https://epiweeks.readthedocs.io/en/stable/background.html), the current epiweek, and the following three epiweeks.

-These weekly total COVID-19 admissions counts can be found in the`totalconfc19newadm` column of the [National Healthcare Safety Network](https://www.cdc.gov/nhsn/index.html) (NHSN) [Hospital Respiratory Data] (HRD) dataset (https://www.cdc.gov/nhsn/psc/hospital-respiratory-reporting.html).
+The weekly total COVID-19 admissions counts can be found in the`totalconfc19newadm` column of the [National Healthcare Safety Network](https://www.cdc.gov/nhsn/index.html) (NHSN) [Hospital Respiratory Data] (HRD) dataset (https://www.cdc.gov/nhsn/psc/hospital-respiratory-reporting.html).

 NHSN provides a preliminary release of each week's HRD data on Wednesdays [`here`](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/mpgq-jmmr/about_data).
 Official weekly data is released on Fridays [here](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/ua7e-t2fy/about_data).
 For more details on this dataset, its release schedule, and its schema, see the [NHSN Hospital Respiratory Data page](https://www.cdc.gov/nhsn/psc/hospital-respiratory-reporting.html).

+## Nowcasts and Forecasts of Covid-19 Emergency Department Visits
+Beginning June 18, 2025, the COVID-19 Forecast Hub will also accept probabilistic nowcasts and forecasts of the percent of emergency department visits due to COVID-19.
+This new target represents COVID-19 as a percent of emergency department (ED) visits, aggregated by epiweek (Sunday-Saturday) and jurisdiction (states, DC, United States).
+The numerator is the number of visits with a discharge diagnosis of COVID-19, and the denominator is total visits.
+This target is optional for any submitted location and forecast horizon.

+The weekly percent COVID-19 can be found in the`percent_visits_covid` column of the [National Syndromic Surveillance Program](https://www.cdc.gov/nssp/index.html) (NSSP) [NSSP Emergency Department Visits - COVID-19, Flu, RSV, Sub-state] dataset.
+To obtain state-level data, we filter the dataset to include only the rows where the `county` column equal to `All`.

+The Wednesday release of this dataset will be available around mid-July on data.cdc.gov.
+Until then, we will update the dataset every Wednesday in the [auxiliary-data](auxiliary-data/nssp-raw-data/latest.csv) directory of our GitHub repository.
+The Wednesdays' data update contains the same data that are published on Fridays at [NSSP Emergency Department Visit trajectories](https://data.cdc.gov/Public-Health-Surveillance/NSSP-Emergency-Department-Visit-Trajectories-by-St/rdmq-nq56/about_data) and underlie the percentage ED visit reported on the PRISM Data Channel's [Respiratory Activity Levels page](https://www.cdc.gov/respiratory-viruses/data/activity-levels.html), which is also refreshed every Friday.
+The data represent the information available as of Wednesday morning through the previous Saturday.
+For example the most recent data available on the 06/11/2025 release will be for the week ending 06/07/2025.

 ## Dates and Deadlines
 The Challenge Period is tentatively scheduled to begin with the epiweek of Sunday, November 17, 2024 with the first Forecast Due Date of November 20, 2024.